 To convince you some more, you need to learn about its advantages.
 Here are several of its perks of you get into active recovery days:

 Active recovery helps the muscles recuperate by increasing blood flow without putting excess strain on the joints and the muscles.
 It helps harmonise high-intensity workout sessions and facilitates optimal muscle recovery.

 2. Reduces Muscle Fatigue

 The method actually decreases fatigue that results from high-intensity training.
-According to this study, active recovery was successful in minimising fatigue experienced in targeted muscles of canoeists and football players who participated.
+According to this study by Mika et. al. in 2016, active recovery was successful in minimising fatigue experienced in targeted muscles of canoeists and football players who participated.

 3. Maintains Consistent Workout Habits